jimthoburn/picture-gallery/README.markdown

 "date": "February & March, 2020",
 ```

-To see your changes, you may need to stop the server (press “control C”) and then restart the server (`npm start`).
+To see your changes, you may need to stop the server (press “control C”) and then restart the server (`deno task dev`).

 It’s okay to commit the generated files in these folders: